 Kofta Angoori: From Aurangzeb’s era – bottle gourd dumplings in wealthy almond and onion gravy

-Lauki Kalonji: Lauki (pumpkin) cooked with the yellow break up peas, tempered with onion seeds, and finished with dry mango and jaggery
+Lauki Kalonji: Lauki (pumpkin) cooked with yellow break-up peas, tempered with onion seeds, and finished with dry mango and jaggery

 Riza Kufta: Meat dumplings in gravy flavored with dried plums and apricots